ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 # Introduction/Motivation

 In Washington D. C. at Donald Trumps inauguration for his second US presidency on January 20, 2025, businessman and political figure Elon Musk made a salute, twice, that is illegal in Germany.
-Musk's gesture falls under the Anti-Defamation League (ADL)'s definition of a Nazi salute: raising his right arm, outstretched, palm down.
+This is because Musk's gesture falls under the definition of a Nazi salute: raising the right arm, outstretched, palm down.

 <figure>
   <p><a href="[https://www.deutsche-digitale-bibliothek.de](https://www.theguardian.com/technology/2025/jan/20/trump-elon-musk-salute)">